Cyclic contractions of dimer algebras always exist: Proof of main theorem

 \begin{Theorem} The dimer algebra $A'$, defined by the sequence (\ref{sequence}), is cancellative. \end{Theorem}

-\begin{proof} By Lemma \ref{nondegenerate}, $Q'$ is nondegenerate.
-Thus, since the sequence (\ref{sequence}) is maximal, each arrow of $Q'$ is contained in a perfect matching that is rigid.
-Hence, each arrow of $Q'$ is contained in a simple matching, by Proposition \ref{rigid}.
+\begin{proof} Recall that an arrow is nonrigid if it is not contained in any perfect matching; and rigidity is not defined for pseudo-arrows.
+Thus, since the sequence (\ref{sequence}) is maximal, each arrow of $Q'$ is contained in a rigid perfect matching (though $Q'$ may contain pseudo-arrows, and therefore length $1$ paths that do not belong to any perfect matching).
+But then each arrow of $Q'$ is contained in a simple matching, by Proposition \ref{rigid}.
 Therefore $A'$ is cancellative, by Proposition \ref{simple matching}. \end{proof}

 If $\psi: A \to A'$ is a contraction of dimer algebras and $A'$ has a perfect matching, then $\psi$ does not contract an unoriented cycle of $Q$ to a vertex \cite[Lemma 3.9]{B3}.
 In the following, we prove the converse.